-Manufacturing Technology Grade 11
+Manufacturing Technology - Welding TMW3E1 Grade 11 Workplace

-TMW3E1 Workplace

 This hands-on, project-based course is designed for students planning to enter an occupation or apprenticeship in manufacturing directly after graduation.
-Students swill work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment such as engine lathes, milling machines, and welding machines.
+Students swill work on a variety of manufacturing projects, developing knowledge and skills in design, fabrication, and problem solving and using tools and equipment.
 In addition, students may have the opportunity to acquire industry-standard certification and training.
 Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary school pathways that lead to careers in the industry.

-SHSM Manufacturing Technology (2 Credits) TMJ3E2 Grade 11 Workplace
+SHSM Manufacturing Technology (2 Credits) Grade 11 TMJ3E2 Workplace